YasinAhmet/Wave-Crawler/README.md

 # Wave-Crawler
-A game that you fight to survive against endless waves of hostile knights.
+This is a game where you fight to survive against endless waves of hostile knights.